 Ear problems often are associated with food-based sensitivities and/or allergies.
 It is amazing how many dogs stop having ear issues when a food or environmental allergen is removed from their world.

 A test that we tried and used here in our home is NutriScan, a test that based on saliva alone, tests for the most commonly ingested foods of dogs.
-You purchase this kit, you can do it at home or in your veterinarian’s office, and in a few weeks, the results are sent to you.
+You purchase this kit, collect saliva from your dog (it’s easy), and in a few weeks, the results are sent to you.
 From that point, you can start eliminating ingredients from your dog’s diet.
 It worked for us, as I found out Dexter is intolerant to venison.

 Keep The Ear Canals Clean

-It sounds like common sense, but I am talking keeping a Cocker’s ear canals super clean, shaved down, and free of ick.
-If you’ve rescued a Cocker Spaniel or your dog takes off running when ear cleanser is around, there are a few things you can do to get a dog used to having her ears cleaned.
+It sounds like common sense, but I am keeping a Cocker’s ear canals super clean, shaved down, and free of debris can help big time.
+If you’ve rescued a Cocker Spaniel or your dog takes off running when ear cleanser is around, there are a few things you can do to get a dog used to having his ears cleaned.

-Zymox Ear Cleanser: I use this non-irritating cleanser for long-term cleaning of non-infected dry ears.
+My favorite Cocker ear cleanser is Zymox.
+I use this non-irritating cleanser for long-term cleaning of non-infected dry ears.
 What I most like about the Zymox line of products is the powerful LP3 enzyme system which can be safely used on all ages of dogs.
-The patented enzymes contain no chemicals or antibiotics and go right to work on Cocker Spaniel’s ear canals.
+The patented enzymes contain no chemicals or antibiotics and go right to work on a Cocker Spaniel’s ear canals.

 Trimming The Cocker Spaniel’s Ear Hair

 The flap of a Cocker Spaniel’s inner ear should be free of debris, clipped close so hair does not impede airflow, and show no signs of redness, inflammation, or infection.